 Bobby Cherry is a community-oriented, volunteer-driven, award-winning journalist from the Pittsburgh area.

-For more than a decade, Bobby served as a local news reporter and editor with several community newspapers, including the award-winning Sewickley Herald, The Signal Item (Carnegie/Bridgeville) and the former Coraopolis-Moon Record.
+For more than a decade, Bobby served as a local news reporter and editor with the Pittsburgh Tribune-Review and its network of suburban newspapers, including the Sewickley Herald, The (Carnegie) Signal Item, Bridgeville Area News, Coraopolis/Moon Record and The (Aspinwall) Herald.

 During his time with these community institutions, Bobby heard from residents, business owners, organization leaders and visitors to better understand these special places people call home.

 At the Sewickley Herald, Bobby helped to honor several community champions as part of the newspaper’s annual Sewickley Herald Citizens of the Year celebration.
 The honor recognizes people and groups within the Sewickley Valley who go above and beyond to serve the Valley.